Trailblazer Travel Books

-It should not be confused with the UK travel book publisher Trailblazer.
+Publications

 The guides are aimed at the independent, adventurous travelers.
 The Sprouts have spent years developing the content and publish revised or new editions yearly.
 Aside from being well-organized resources for travelers, Trailblazers seek to support the economy based around cultural sites and recreational resources, thereby helping to preserve them.

 The books are comprehensive when it comes to outdoor muscle-powered sports—hiking, biking, skiing, kayaking, snorkeling, and surfing.
 They also include historic town strolls, gardens, museums, popular tourist attractions, and archeological sites.
 Trailblazers also include standard guidebook fare, such as accommodations and restaurants, though they tend to limit this section to the top places.
 More than 200 photos and maps illustrate the text.
 They also publish, No Worries Hawaii, a vacation planning guide for Kauai, Oahu, Maui, and the Big Island, which, among other things, includes a "self-test" that allows readers unfamiliar with the Islands to select the locale that works best for them.
 Also in the series is "No Worries Paris: A Photographic Walking Guide."

-Future Editions

 In 2013, they published "Lifeguide: How to Get from Where You Are to Where You Want to Be," the company's first venture into the self-help genre.
-The most recent publication(2021) is "Range of Light Trailblazer: An Adventure Travel Guide from the High Sierra East to Death Valley."
+The most recent publication (2021) is "Range of Light Trailblazer: An Adventure Travel Guide from the High Sierra East to Death Valley."